boylesoftware/x2node-ws-resources/README.md

 The hooks are:

-* `prepareCreate(txCtx, recordTmpl)` - Called before the transaction is started and before the insert DBO is created.
+* `prepareCreateSpec(txCtx, recordTmpl)` - Called before the transaction is started, before the insert DBO is created and before the record template is validated, which gives the hook a chance to make changes to the record template.
 The `recordTmpl` argument is the same as the `recordTmpl` object on the transaction context provided as an argument for convenience.

-The hook can modify the `recordTmpl` object to influence the resulting insert DBO.
+* `prepareCreate(txCtx, recordTmpl)` - Like `prepareCreateSpec`, but called after the record template is validated.

-* `beforeCreate(txCtx, recordTmpl)` - Called after transaction is started but before the DBO is executed.
+* `beforeCreate(txCtx, recordTmpl)` - Called after the insert DBO is create and after the transaction is started but before the DBO is executed.

 * `afterCreate(txCtx, record)` - Called after the DBO is executed but before the transaction is committed.
 The `record` argument is the new record.
 The function must return a record object (or a promise of it) that will be used for the response.
 In the simplest case it simply returns the `record` argument passed into it.